 Which tells you exactly who this camera is aiming for.
 The company has listened to consumer feedback and realised that there was a lot of interest in the EOS R from advanced amateur photographers – the kind who already own an APS-C camera (such as a Canon EOS 77D or Canon EOS M50) and want to take the leap into full-frame, but don’t need the specialist features and don’t want the bulk and weight.

 The EOS RP sits alongside the Canon EOS 6D Mark II in the product line-up, just as the EOS R sits adjacent to the Canon EOS 5D Mark IV.
-And, like its bigger brother, the RP shares a great deal of architectural similarity with the 6D Mark II, from the sensor to the feature set.
-Yet it’s housed in a body that is Canon’s smallest and lightest ever full-frame camera.
+Indeed, the RP shares a great deal of architectural similarity with the EOS 6D Mark II, from the sensor to the feature set.
+And yet, it’s housed in a body that is Canon’s smallest and lightest ever full-frame camera.